JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  0.7071067811865476
 ```

-However, in this case, the most convenient way is to use dot syntax for vectorizing functions as follows
+However, the most convenient way is to use dot syntax for vectorizing functions.

 ```jldoctest dot
 julia> A = sin.(x)